kene111/Medical-Information-Search-Engine/README.md

 #### Evaluation:
 After crafting a mini test set for the model, It is observed that the pre-trained model performed better with an accuracy of 75%, while the fine tuned model achieved an accuracy of 50%, not being able to generalize well due to the little amount of data used.
-For better results, the embedding layer needs more data to create a richer embedding space for better vector representation.
+For better results, the embedding layer needs more high quality data to create a richer embedding space for better vector representation.

 Due to constraint of the deadline, I went ahead with the pre-trained model without fine-tuning.